 In the bronze statues you often see the faces of kings, also called Obas.
 These can be recognized by their crown and bead necklace.
 Brave soldiers are also depicted.
 These can be recognized by their weapons or shields.
 Depicting soldiers is also a sign of power because the king shows how strong his army is and how brave his warriors are.

 Within this genre, you will most often find the lion or the leopard.
-These animals, like in many other cultures around the world, are a symbolic representation of courage and royal power for the Edo.
+These animals, like many other cultures in the world, are a symbolic representation of courage and royal power for the Edo.

 Figures such as dwarves and monsters sometimes also appear on bronze statues.
 In addition, there are also gods.
 These figures come from religious and spiritual stories.